xTrayambak/xTrayambak/README.md

 - DDMT, a Ren'Py game asset extracter, used as a soft GUI layer over rpatool. (https://github.com/xTrayambak/Doki-Doki-Modding-Tool)

 # About Me
 Hey, I'm Trayambak!
-I am a student at Somerville School, Noida, UP, India.
+I am a student.
 I am fascinated with computers and programming.
 I like Maths and English.
 I am a freelancer and I have worked for a Discord server with 1.7k members as a bot developer.
 (Currently, not for hire) I specialize in Python, at the moment.
 I love Python and write most of my stuff in it.
-I use Manjaro and Ubuntu as my daily drivers (Fedora previously).
+I use Arch Linux as my daily driver (Fedora previously).
 My dream job is to be a successful game developer, whilst embracing open-source!
 I believe that if code is shared together by huge companies, then humanity can progress 100x faster!
 Python FTW!
 I write backends in Python, and for that, I made my own simple serverless database.